Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "We Marines are used to beatings," Dyer added, a bit impishly.
 "Respectfully of course."

 The ambassador was clearly fond of his protection detail and that said more about his character than anything else, as far as Dyer was concerned.
-Still...even though it was hard to imagine *him* needing protection, it was kinda sad that his family wasn’t free of it all.
+Still... even though it was hard to imagine *him* needing protection, it was kinda sad that his family wasn’t free of it all.
 Sad they needed the shields, too.
 But, right now, they wanted to listen.
-And Viggo...Viggo needed to get it all off his chest.
+And Viggo...
+Viggo needed to get it all off his chest.
 And maybe telling *these* people might just mean it was *heard.*

 Maybe the guys who’d all gone into that mass grave on Hell might get a little more of the recognition they deserved, if people like *this* family heard their story.
 So, he pulled the last of his milkshake through the straw until it gurgled, gathered his thoughts into some kind of order at last...

 And told them everything.

-___
+---

 **Date Point: 18y11m3w AV**
 **HMS** ***Sharman*** **(HMNB Folctha,) Cimbrean, the Far Reaches**